Analysis: Bumper English TV deal to curb La Liga change

 Income was about 1.67 billion euros, with Real and Barca alone accounting for more than 900 million.

-"We are at a very delicate moment and it will be hard to straighten out Spanish football in the midst of the financial and economic storm gripping Spain and Europe," Gay told Reuters.
+"We are at a very delicate moment and it will be hard to straighten out Spanish soccer in the midst of the financial and economic storm gripping Spain and Europe," Gay told Reuters.

 "You have to add in football's own crisis that the clubs have been provoking in recent years with accounting imbalances and monumental levels of debt."